gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

 #### Inheritance and Polymorphism Support
 `DynamicClassExtension` takes care of inheritance so it is possible to design and implement class extensions hierarchy that fully or partially resembles original classes' hierarchy.
 If there's no explicit extension operations specified for particular class - its parent extension will be utilized.
 For example, if there's no explicit extension operations defined for `AutoPart` objects - base `ship()` and `log(boolean)` operations specified for `Item` will be used instead.

-Dynamic operations can override methods defined in the objects class.
+Dynamic operations can override methods defined in the objects' class.
 For example, if you add a `toString` operation to the `AutoPart` class - it will override the `toString()` method defined in the `Object` class.

-Objects and extensions can be utilized uniformly as similar objects if they implement the same base interfaces.
+Objects and extensions can be used uniformly as similar objects if they implement the same base interfaces.
 For example, if both `Item` and `ItemShippable` implements(extends) the same `ItemInterface` interface having the `getName()` method - both items and their extensions can use that method with the same results.

 ```java
 interface ItemInterface {